Miracloon/pflotran-documentation/source/user_guide/cards/subsurface/region_card.rst

   Note that the suffixes *.ss*, *.ex*, and *.h5* are reserved for the file formats defined above.
   **See ASCII examples below or ASCII and HDF5 examples in PFLOTRAN_DIR/regression_tests/default/discretization.**

+ :ref:`polygonal-region-card`
+  Opens a block for defining a region by intersecting two polygons in separate XY, XZ or YZ planes.

  LIST
   A generic list of cell ids (**not yet implemented**).